Do you want to know how to deal with isolation? I know firsthand what it feels like; I just went through it for four months prior to COVID-19.

 Miraculously, I saw God work during those four months of isolation.
 In fact, most of the breakthroughs came when my daughter started praying.

 Thankfully, our isolation ended.
 And yours will too.
 You will look back and realize you learned so much from your time alone.
-Here are a few truths my daughter and I learned after we had to deal with isolation.
+We learned how to deal with isolation day by day, and it brought some wonderful things.

 Here are the truths my daughter learned: